Lisa Bender: Early life and education

+Bender completed a bachelor's degree from the University of Minnesota in Spanish and Biology.
+She received her master's degree in City and Regional Planning from University of California, Berkeley in 2007.

 Career

 Early career

 In 2001, she moved to New York City and worked as the Communications Director for the Institute for Transportation and Development Policy, traveling across the world advocating for biking, walking, and non-motorized transportation.

 Bender worked for the City of San Francisco as a city planner before returning to Minnesota in 2009 where she worked for Hennepin County before moving to the Minnesota Department of Transportation to manage Minnesota's Safe Routes to School program.
 She co-founded the Minneapolis Bicycle Coalition, an advocacy organization working to make riding a bike safer in Minneapolis.

 In 2012, Bender decided to challenge incumbent Meg Tuthill for the DFL endorsement for a seat on the Minneapolis City Council representing the city's 10th Ward.
 After six ballots and five hours, she secured the party's endorsement over Tuthill and two other challengers.
 She defeated Tuthill in the general election on November 5, 2013 with 62.4% of the vote.